Beach Central - Advising on Financial Aid and Scholarships

 Dishonored Checks / EChecks

 Students paying fees by personal check or Echeck are hereby given notice that if the unpaid check is returned dishonored to the University FOR ANY REASON, a $20.00 fee is charged to the student's account.
 The University has no control whether the bank sends checks through a second time for clearing.
 The check should be honored upon first presentation to the bank.

 In compliance with California Code of Regulations, Title V, Section 42381, students with dishonored checks may be dis-enrolled from classes and may be required to reapply for admission to the University.
-Also, future services including, but not limited to, transcripts, grades, and future registration may be withheld.
+Also, future services including, but not limited to, grades, and future registration may be withheld.